 This course is a survey of abnormal behavior and its social and biological origins.
 The anxiety related disorders, psychoses, personality disorders and mental deficiencies will be covered.

-EDUCATIONAL PSYCHOLOGY (3T) PSY 240
+PSY 240 EDUCATIONAL PSYCHOLOGY (3T) 3 credits PREREQUISITE: PSY 200

 This course is a study of psychological theories and principles as applied to the educational process.